upsidedownlabs/upsidedownlabs.github.io/_sources/courses/basics-of-neuroscience/module-2/index.rst

 2.3.1 Somatic Nervous System (SNS)
 =====================================

-The somatic nervous system controls voluntary movements and transmits sensory information to the central nervous system.
+The somatic nervous system controls voluntary movements and transmits sensory information to and from the central nervous system.
 It consists:

 a. **Sensory Neurons (Afferent Neurons):** These neurons carry signals from sensory receptors (skin, muscles, joints) to the CNS, allowing us to perceive sensations like pain, temperature, and touch.
 b. **Motor Neurons (Efferent Neurons):** These neurons transmit commands from the CNS to the skeletal muscles, enabling voluntary movement such as walking, talking, and picking up objects.